Common Questions About Dental Fillings

 Can Fillings Be Replaced?

 Yes, fillings aren't permanent and may need replacement over time.
-Here are some reasons they might need attention:
+Here are some reasons they might need attention:- Cracks or Chips: Fillings can crack or chip from biting down on something hard.

 - Wear: Over time, fillings can wear down, especially if you grind your teeth.